arielgee/Sage-Like/.misc/tasks.md

 * I get 'Error: node is null' when feeds folder is deleted from bookmarks window; browser.bookmarks.onXXXXX events now handle when the feed folder is deleted
 * need to handle all the browser.bookmarks.onXXXXX events? => onImportBegan & onImportEnded are not supported
 * discovery select all feeds
+* maybe add js files for different code elements => NO
+* make toolbar bk color as the dialog bk color
 ---

 #### Next